Forgiveness: Judaism

 In Judaism, one must go "to those he has harmed" to be entitled to forgiveness.
 One who sincerely apologizes three times for a wrong committed against another has fulfilled their obligation to seek forgiveness.
 This means that in Judaism a person cannot obtain forgiveness from God for wrongs they have done to other people.
-This also means that, unless the victim forgave the perpetrator before he died, murder is unforgivable in Judaism, and they will answer to God for it, though the victims' family and friends can forgive the murderer for the grief they caused them.
+This also means that, unless the victim forgave the perpetrator before he died, murder is unforgivable in Judaism, and murderers will answer to God for it, though the victims' family and friends can forgive the murderer for their grief.
 The Tefila Zaka meditation, which is recited just before Yom Kippur, closes with the following:

 I know that there is no one so righteous that they have not wronged another, financially or physically, through deed or speech.
 This pains my heart within me, because wrongs between humans and their fellow are not atoned by Yom Kippur, until the wronged one is appeased.
 Because of this, my heart breaks within me, and my bones tremble; for even the day of death does not atone for such sins.
 Therefore I prostrate and beg before You, to have mercy on me, and grant me grace, compassion, and mercy in Your eyes and in the eyes of all people.
 For behold, I forgive with a final and resolved forgiveness anyone who has wronged me, whether in person or property, even if they slandered me, or spread falsehoods against me.
 So I release anyone who has injured me either in person or in property, or has committed any manner of sin that one may commit against another [except for legally enforceable business obligations, and except for someone who has deliberately harmed me with the thought 'I can harm him because he will forgive me'].
 Except for these two, I fully and finally forgive everyone; may no one be punished because of me.
 And just as I forgive everyone, so may You grant me grace in the eyes of others, that they too forgive me absolutely.